ddsouz5/oneliners/README.md

     sed '/pattern/ s/$/ appendstring/' file

-## awk,bioawk & sed for bioinformatics
+## awk, bioawk and sed for bioinformatics

 [[back to top](#contents)]